 Community members are welcome to hike on the Lynn Vietor Nature Trail from dawn to dusk.
 The trail is an approximately 0.5 mile loop and quite steep in some places.
 Dogs on leash are also welcome.
 The trailheads can be found at the back of the upper parking lot of the Community Center and at the driveway to the Vietor House.
 In the spring the trail is decorated with beautiful trilliums.
 Visitors should keep a look out for poison oak in all seasons and be sure to clean up after their dogs.

 The Rooney Resource Center

 The Rooney Resource Center is available for individuals and nonprofits interested in learning more about starting or strengthening a nonprofit.
 Community members are welcome to visit during normal business hours, but appointments are recommended for individuals seeking assistance.
 The resource center includes a library with resources on nonprofit management and racial equity, and access to the Foundation Directory grants data base.
 For more information click here.

-Our current art exhibit on display through Oct.
-9, 2019 is "Basketdoodles" by Native artist Meyo Marrufo.
-For more information about Marrufo and her work, click here.
+Our current art exhibit on display through May 2020 is "Ink and Skin and Bone" by Native artist Tiffany Adams.
+For more information about Adams and her work, click here.
 The display is open to the public during regular business hours and all pieces are for sale.
 Artists interested in displaying their work at the HAF Community Center should contact Operations Manager Jill Moore at (707) 267-9915.